Top 5 Reasons to Visit Meribel in Summer

 When the warmer weather arrives in Meribel there are a plethora of summer activities to explore.

 When the warmer weather arrives in Meribel, you can be sure the resort is just as glorious as it is in winter.
 Icy slopes give way to rolling green pastures and the mountains offer an abundance of summer activities for all ages.
-From hiking and mountain biking to fishing, golf, horse riding, yoga and climbing, the opportunities are endless.
+From hiking and mountain biking to fishing, golf, horse riding, yoga and climbing, discover the best things to do in Meribel in summer.

 A mecca for mountain biking, Méribel is equipped with an incredible bike park featuring downhill trails, enduro circuits and cross-country circuits for all levels.
 The green tracks are accessible for everyone whilst the black trails are designed for experts.
 There are also three trails reserved for e-bikes.
 With bends, humps and jumps, the downhill trails are designed specifically for mountain bikers and are not open to pedestrians.
 Technically and physically challenging, the enduro tracks follow existing paths that are shared with pedestrians and feature some tricky uphill sections.